solana-foundation/solana-improvement-documents/proposals/0162-remove-accounts-executable-flag-checks.md

 - `ExecutableLamportChange` during execution (transaction succeeds instead)

-These checks of the `is_executable` flag are irrelevant to consensus as transactions which try to invoke accounts, which do not contain programs, continue to fail without them.
-They should still be removed because all implementations should aim to produce the same error codes:
+These checks of the `is_executable` flag do not influence whether transactions fail or succeed because they are all covered by other checks.
+Thus, only the thrown error codes will change, which does not affect consensus.
+Nevertheless, they should still be removed because all implementations should aim to produce the same error codes:

 - during transaction loading:
   - `InvalidProgramForExecution` (fallthrough to `UnsupportedProgramId` during